zhong-yy/GraAda3D/README.md

 make install
 ```

-Then you can add GraAda3D/bin to the environmental variable PATH.
-First, go to the GraAda3D/bin directory and type `pwd`, which will show you the absolute path of the our bin directory:
+Then add GraAda3D/bin to the environmental variable PATH.
+Go to the GraAda3D/bin directory and type `pwd`, which will show you the absolute path of the our bin directory:

 ```shell
 cd ../bin